 Would you like to raise the bar on your Halloween haunt?
 Are you tired of putting up those fake, cheap looking plastic props that cost a fortune?
 Then this is the project for you.
-I’ll give you step-by-step instructions, so you can make you own unworldly scarecrow.
+Keep reading and I’ll give you step-by-step instructions, so you can make you own unworldly scarecrow.

 - PVC cutter